Troubleshooting Client Issues

 This setting will upload a zip file containing critical profile information every 10 seconds during query execution.
 This information is useful to see the memory and resource footprint as the query progresses as well as the logs from the client.

-Inspecting client’s log
+Inspecting a remote client’s log

 Configuring local client logs